Kingjohneycodey/Kingjohneycodey/README.md

 My name is Ahiakwo John also known as King Johney.

-I'm a software engineer and fullstack web2, web3 and mobile developer based in Nigeria who is passionate about everything related to programming and technology.
-When I'm not coding, you can find me playing chess, playing sports, watching movies and reading developer blogs.
+I'm a software engineer and fullstack web2, web3 and mobile developer based in Nigeria who is passionate about everything related to software development and technology.
+When I'm not coding, you can find me playing chess, watching movies or reading developer blogs.

 ## About Me
 - Location: Port Harcourt, Nigeria